Waterford Premier Intermediate Hurling Championship: Group stage

 The eight teams are divided into two groups of four.
 Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed three games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 All four teams in each group qualify for the knockout stage but are seeded.

 Knockout stage

 Quarter-finals: This round features four matches.
 The four winning teams advance to the semi-finals.
 The four losing teams advance to the relegation playoffs.

 Semi-finals: The four quarter-final winners contest this round.
 The two winners from these games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

 Promotion and relegation

 At the end of the championship, the winning team is automatically promoted to the Waterford Senior Championship for the following season.
 The four defeated teams from the quarter-final stage participate in a series of playoffs, with the losing team being relegated to the Waterford Intermediate Championship.

 Teams

 2026 teams

-The following 8 teams will contest the 2026 Waterford Premier Intermediate Hurling Championship:
+The following 8 teams contested the 2026 Waterford Premier Intermediate Hurling Championship: